 You can select Current Alibaba Cloud Account or Another Alibaba Cloud Account.

-NoteIf you select Another Alibaba Cloud Account, follow the instructions in Scenario: Register a cross-account EMR cluster to grant the required permissions, and then enter the parameters as prompted on the page.
+NoteWhen you select Another Alibaba Cloud Account, you can follow the instructions in Use an EMR cluster across Alibaba Cloud accounts to authorize the relevant accounts and then configure the required parameters as prompted.

 Cluster Type

-Select the cluster type that you want to use based on your business requirements.
+Select the cluster type based on your business requirements.

 Cluster

-Select the EMR cluster that you want to use under the corresponding cluster type.
+Select the EMR cluster you want to use under the corresponding cluster type.

 Default Access Identity